 Skip to main content

-• Replacement of manual detection methods (e.g., visual), thereby eliminating subjective influencing factors
+• Replacement of manual detection methods (e.g., visual), thus eliminating subjective influencing factors

-• Replacement of error-prone, indirect detection methods (e.g., time control), thereby increasing plant safety
+• Replacement of faulty, indirect detection methods (e.g., time control), thus higher system safety

 • Improvement of product yield through loss reduction